 Well, yes you can, if you look hard enough.

 Chances are, you have never heard of ACORN Winery, since it is a rather small operation, producing under 3,000 cases a year.
-With a rather unassuming sign on Old Redwood Highway in Healdsburg, I would bet that a high percentage of visitors to the Russian River Valley have zoomed right on by on their way to one of the region’s million dollar tasting rooms.
+With a rather unassuming sign on Old Redwood Highway in Healdsburg, I would bet that a high percentage of visitors to the Russian River Valley has zoomed right on by on their way to one of the region’s million-dollar tasting rooms.

 Although I have never asked, I assume that would be just fine with Bill and Betsy Nachbaur, owners of ACORN (yes, it is always capitalized, which is a bit ironic since both the nut and the winery are quite small).
 Bill is the viticulturist, the winemaker, and resident historian and Betsy is everything else.
 And chances are very good that your visit to ACORN will include a vineyard tour with Bill and a tasting of the wines with Betsy.

 An appointment is necessary (to ensure that the Nachbaurs are there) and plan on a good hour and a half to two hours, but it is well worth it.
 You will learn a ton about the wine-making process and taste some fantastic wines made from varieties that you likely will not find even within a few hour’s drive from the ACORN parking lot.

 When I was out in California a couple of months ago, I stopped by to say a quick hello to Betsy and Bill.
 I left about three hours later.

 Yeah, it’s that kind of place.
 You know, the way things used to be.